ElcoLuijendijk/GroMPy-couple/readme.md

 ![](benchmark_data/model_vs_experimental_salt_wedge_small.png)

 ### Coastal groundwater discharge
-Three example files for modeling a coastal groundwater system can be found in the `model_input` directory:
+Three example files for modelling a coastal groundwater system can be found in the `model_input` directory:

 * `model_parameters.py`: This file contains parameters for a single model run of the global median coastal watershed, i.e.: a coastal aquifer with median values for permeability, topographic gradient, length and groundwater recharge following the results of a global geospatial analysis.
 * `model_parameters_sensitivity.py`: This file contains parameters for a series of model runs to quantify the sensitivity of coastal (submarine and terrestrial) groundwater discharge to controlling parameters such as permeability, recharge, topographic gradient, watershed length and dispersivity.
 The values of the parameters that will be tested are located in the class `ParameterRanges`, whereas the default parameters are located in the class `ModelParameters`.